Link Search Menu Expand Document

 Example Use Cases

-• A customer initiated an order larger than any of their past 30 orders
+• Business Rule Monitoring: Be notified when a customer places an order larger than any of their previous orders in the past 30 days

-• Received more than 3 complaints about a late delivery from any supplier in the last quarter
+• Quality Control Alerts: Receive alerts when more than 3 complaints about late deliveries are recorded for any supplier in the current quarter

-All of these use cases can be implemented with a query trigger.
-The query trigger will execute the query on a schedule and notify a REST endpoint when the results change.
+Each of these scenarios can be implemented with a query trigger that evaluates the condition on a schedule and notifies your systems when the results change, enabling automated responses to important data events.

 Configuring Query Triggers